 – There is one apse on the westward side.

 – The stone used in building the church was only nicely cut at its pillars.

 – A stone belt (inspired from Muntenia area) is comprised of three intertwined branches surrounding the church

 – The small windows that shed light into the church are Gothic with linear surrounds.

-– Under the cornice of the roof there are two rows of arcades, and they are the only decorations of the walls.
+– Under the cornice of the roof there are two rows of arcades.
+They are the only decorations of the walls.

-A wide repertoire of geometrical and vegetal elements (that were foreign to the local architecture) chiselled on stone embellish the beautiful Caucasian-like steeple.
+A wide repertoire of geometrical and vegetal elements were used.
+This was foreign to the local architecture, chiseled on stone embellish the beautiful Caucasian-like steeple.
 The steeple was erected on three levels: a square and two levels with 12 corners.

 We can see the walls of the steeple repeating the motif of the stone belt found on the church walls.
 This distinguished ornamentation sets the steeple apart from the entire ensemble, becoming an iconic element for the entire monastery.

 This decorative technique used on the tower of Dragomirna Monastery was a first in Moldavia.
 It reached its climax three decades later on Monastery of the Three Hierarchs in Iasi.
 All the facades of the church tower are entirely covered with stone embroidery.

 Such a decorative technique is considered to be inspired from the filigree and miniature painting.
 Anastasie Crimca was a skilled penman and miniaturist.